Survey for Alcohol Compliance

-The Survey for Alcohol Compliance (SAC) is a program conducted by the Indiana State Excise Police (ISEP) to evaluate and reduce the availability of alcoholic beverages to persons under 21-years of age.
-SAC inspections are conducted by ISEP officers accompanied by 18- to 20-year-old youths who attempt to purchase alcoholic beverages at licensed retail establishments.
-As part of the program, the agency has contracted with the Indiana Prevention Resource Center at Indiana University to recruit and hire the youths who assist our officers with the inspections.
+The Survey for Alcohol Compliance (SAC) program is conducted by the Indiana State Excise Police (ISEP) to evaluate and reduce the availability of alcoholic beverages to persons under 21-years of age.
+SAC inspections are conducted by ISEP officers who are accompanied by 18- to 20-year-old youth participants who attempt to purchase alcoholic beverages at licensed retail establishments.
+As part of the program, the Alcohol and Tobacco Commission (ATC) contracts with Prevention Insights at Indiana University to recruit and hire the youth participants who assist ISEP officers with the inspections.

 Quarterly SAC Violation Reports

-Pursuant to IC 7.1-2-3-4.6 effective July 1, 2019 the commission will provide quarterly reports on SAC violations by permittees.
+Pursuant to IC 7.1-2-3-4.6 (effective July 1, 2019), the Commission provides quarterly reports on SAC violations by permittees.